PCB Delighted With Crowd Support, Quality Of Cricket In HBL PSL 2020 To Date - UrduPoint

 "The PCB is overwhelmed with the excellent spectator response and turnaround at the two venues for the first seven matches.
 When the hosting of the complete HBL PSL 2020 was announced 12 months ago, this is exactly what the PCB had envisaged and the PCB is grateful to all the spectators for supporting its vision and endeavour.

-“The HBP PSL 2020 has not only gripped the entire country in its early days, news broadcasters in more than 115 countries are relaying match highlights through our partnership with SNTV.
-Moreover, live coverage of the event is available in a dozen-odd countries through seven licensees and across the globe through cricketgateway.com, flowsports.co and rabbithole, our live-streaming partners.
+"The HBP PSL 2020 has not only gripped the entire country in its early days, news broadcasters in more than 115 countries are relaying match highlights through our partnership with SNTV.
+Moreover, live coverage of the event is available in a dozen-odd countries through seven licensees and across the globe through cricketgateway.com, flowsports.co and rabbithole, our live-streaming partners", said a spokesman of them pcb here on Monday night.

 "These figures confirm more eyeballs are following the HBL PSL 2020 than ever before, which is undoubtedly helping in promoting and publicising the soft image of Pakistan.